-5 Tangible Advances for Long Duration Energy Storage in 2019
+5 Tangible Advances for Long-Duration Energy Storage in 2019

 Completion here gives the company a boost as it pitches around the world.
 Another project under construction in Australia lends further credibility.

-Now the question is, who bites first on the hundred-megawatt scale plants the company promises it can deliver?
+Now the question is who will bite first on the 100-megawatt-scale plants the company promises it can deliver.